gladstone-institutes/bibliometrics/README.md

     python src/authorssample.py --output random-authors-and-institutions.txt --num-samples 1 --sample-size 200 --mesh-terms anticoagulant thrombosis

 Adding more than one MeSH term will do an *and* operation across all the terms.
+If a single MeSH term consists of multiple words, enclose them in quotation marks (e.g. `"cystic fibrosis"`).

+The sampling script filters authors with low publication numbers.
+Thus the effective sample size will be approximately half.
+If you want the effective sample size to be around 100, set the sample size to be 200.

 The output file can then be converted into the bottom-up pipeline input file (described above) using the `pickno1.py` script: